 Maintenance or test records are kept for vehicles that are subject to the requirements of this HD I/M Regulation for the purpose of performing audits and investigations.

-Freight contractor records are kept, pursuant to section 2197.3b), for the purpose of verification of proper recordkeeping on behalf of the freight contractor.
+Freight contractor and broker records are kept, pursuant to section 2197.3(b), for the purpose of verification of proper recordkeeping on behalf of the freight contractor or broker.

 Applicable freight facility records are kept, pursuant to section 2197.3(d), for the purpose of verification of proper recordkeeping on behalf of the applicable freight facility.